Veilcat/website/docs/index.md

 # About Me
-- Passionate about software, security and productivity.
+- Passionate about software, security and productivity
-- Open-source software enthusiast, digital minimalist.
+- Open-source software enthusiast, digital minimalist

 ---